Category: Comic book film

 Dr Strange (Benedict Cumberbatch) attends the wedding of former girlfriend Christine Palmer (Rachel McAdams), when he’s torn away to fight a squid monster chasing a teenager, America Chavez (Xochitl Gomez).
 America has the power to travel between parallel universes – and is dragging behind her the dead body of a parallel Strange who failed to protect her from a mysterious foe trying to steal her power.
 Strange, Wong (Benedict Wong – the most engaging performance in the film from this under-rated actor) and the Sorcerers protect America – but Strange’s attempt to recruit Wanda Maximoff (Elizabeth Olsen) goes awry when it turns out its she hunting America, using dark magic in an attempt to find her parallel versions of her lost children.

-DSITMOM has been called the MCU’s horror film: which by no means it’s The Exorcist.
+DSITMOM has been called the MCU’s horror film: which by no means makes it The Exorcist.
 It’s a sort of very, very gentle entrée to the genre – like Cronenberg’s Videodrome was turned into a kid’s TV series or a comic-book version of Raimi’s The Evil Dead.
 It has a few flourishes, but none of this is allowed to get in the way of the corporate enterprise.
 It’s more interested in giving people what it feels they want and fitting itself into the timeline of a series.

 In fact it sometimes feels like an attempt to mirror the success of Spider-Man: No Way Home (I wonder how many of the cameos were added after that film’s release?).
 It takes the elements of guest stars and parallel universes and presents them in ways that provide little insight or long-term reward.
 In No Way Home alternate versions of characters are used to explore how different events could have shaped our heroes.
 The returning stars aren’t just thrown in, they have arcs and emotional journeys.
 The whole is both fun and an engaging story but also nostalgic.
 Compare, as well, the TV series Loki (by the same writer) that brilliantly used parallel versions of its lead to deconstruct and develop his character.